lukatas/ATES_SensitivityAnalyses/README.md

    the recharge,

-   the flow rate,
+   the flow rate (annual storage volumue),

-   the temperature of the top layer,
+   the temperature of the upper grid layer,

    the longitudinal dispersion,

    and the hydraulic gradient.

-Scripts to process the output data for the sensitivity analysis are also provided.
+Scripts to process the output data from the random model realizations are also provided.
+The focus is on conducting a Distance-based Global Sensitivity Analysis (DGSA).

 ## 📜 How to use?

-The output data of all simulations used for the paper “Efficiency and heat transport processes of LT-ATES systems: insights from distance-based global sensitivity analyses”. can be consulted on Zenodo.

-Alternatively, the choice can be made to generate new output.
-Therefore, the input files of the original models can be used, also accessible on Zenodo.
+To generate new model realizations (FlowTransport.py) the original modflow and mt3d input files from both case studies are required.
+These files are freely accessible on the Zenodo data repository.

 The file paths and uncertainty ranges for each parameter can be adjusted in the config.py file.
-The simulations can also run in parallel on a desktop by adjusting the n_sim and n_cpu parameters and simply running the RunParallel.py script.
+The simulations can also run in parallel on a desktop by adjusting the n_sim and n_cpu parameters in the RunParallel.py script and running this instead of the jobscript.

+Alternatively, when there is no intreest in running new simulations, the choice can be made to make use of the original output for further data analysis.
+This includes output data of all simulations used for the paper “Efficiency and heat transport processes of LT-ATES systems: insights from distance-based global sensitivity analyses”.
+It can be consulted and downloaded on the Zenodo data repository.

 ### Software versions